 Areas of Expertise

-Organizational change, organizational learning and culture, business strategy and international management
+Organizational change, organizational learning and culture, business strategy and international management.
+Human Resource management along with compensation are also areas of assistance.

 1997 Ph.D. - University of South Carolina, Strategic Management (Minor: International Business)